Stony Brook Village Center

-Stony Brook, New York, is located just 60 miles from Manhattan, and is home to the Stony Brook Village Center.
-The colonial-style village center was the creation of philanthropist and businessman Ward Melville.
+colonial-style campus of businesses located in downtown Stony Brook, New York.
+Some 60 miles from Manhattan, the village center was the creation of philanthropist and businessman Ward Melville.
 The center blends shopping, restaurants, history, music, art and nature.
 Now consisting of 35 shops, it includes small locally owned businesses and national stores like Chico's and LOFT, as well as seven eateries.